abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 note the last extra two if we let them exist

-can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option, no need in preceeding '\\' as the '' enclosement has take over the job
+can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option, no need in preceeding '**' with '\\' as enclosing of '' took over the job

 $ l -E '/a/**m\w{2,3}\\.[c-h]'